Conformal symmetries in the extremal process of two-dimensional discrete Gaussian Free Field: Introduction

-The extreme points of the DGFF thus behave in remarkable analogy with those of the Branching Brownian Motion where convergence of the maximum goes back to Bramson~\cite{Bramson1,Bramson2}, \eqref{E:1.5a} is a classic result of McKean~\cite{McKean} and Lalley and Sellke~\cite{LS} and the Poisson nature of the limit process is due to recent work of Arguin, Bovier and Kistler~\cite{ABK1,ABK2,ABK3} and A\"idekon, Berestycki, Brunet and Shi~\cite{ABBS}.
-Bovier~\cite{Bovier} gives a nice recent review of these developments.

-There are two directions in which the work~\cite{Biskup-Louidor} calls for a further extension.
-The first one concerns the behavior of the full extremal process; indeed, the results of~\cite{Biskup-Louidor} addressed only extreme local maxima and ignored, for good reasons, the points (still extremal) lying nearby thereof.
-The second direction concerns the structure of the random measure~$Z(\textd x)$.
-Here we will focus on the latter leaving the former to a subsequent publication (Biskup and Louidor~\cite{BL-new}).
-Two natural questions~arise: \begin{enumerate} \item[(1)] How does (and does it at all) the conformal invariance of the CGFF manifest itself in the limit law of the extremal process? \item[(2)] Can the law of the $Z$-measure be independently characterized?
-In particular, what properties determine the law uniquely? \end{enumerate} We note that, for question~(1), there is no \emph{a priori} reason why conformal invariance of the CGFF should be relevant; indeed, there is no meaning to the value of the CGFF at a point and so it makes no sense to talk about its maximum.
-For question~(2) we note that the proof of the asymptotic law \eqref{E:1.4a} in~\cite{Biskup-Louidor} is based on a distributional invariance that gives no further qualification of the spatial part of the intensity measure.
-Notwithstanding, a conjectural relation to the so called \emph{derivative martingale} associated with the CGFF was proposed in Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1,DRSV2}.
-A version of this relation was shown to hold in Theorem~1.4 of Biskup and Louidor~\cite{Biskup-Louidor} for the measure arising in \eqref{E:1.4a}.
+There are two directions in which the work~\cite{Biskup-Louidor} called for further extension.
+The first one concerns the behavior of the full extremal process; indeed, the results of~\cite{Biskup-Louidor} addressed only local maxima and ignored, for good reasons, the points (still extremal) lying nearby thereof.
+This aspect has now been fully resolved in Biskup and Louidor~\cite{BL-new}.
+The second direction concerns the global correlations encoded into the random measure~$Z(\textd x)$.
+Two natural questions~arise: \begin{enumerate} \item[(1)] Does \eqref{E:1.4a} generalize to domains other than squares?
+And, if so, how are the corresponding $Z$-measures related? \item[(2)] Can the law of the $Z$-measure be independently characterized?
+In particular, what properties determine their laws uniquely? \end{enumerate} The aim of the present work is to completely resolve both of these questions.

+Our strategy is as follows: We first demonstrate that \eqref{E:1.4a} extends to a large class~$\mathfrak D$ of bounded open sets~$D\subset\C$.
+Then we show that the resulting random measures~$\{Z^D\colon D\in\mathfrak D\}$ are quite interdependent.
+In particular, they transform canonically under the restriction to a subdomain (the Gibbs-Markov property in Theorem~\ref{thm:2}) and conformal maps between domains (Theorem~\ref{thm:3}).
+An essential ingredient for the latter is invariance of the law of~$Z^D$ under \emph{rotations} of~$D$; indeed, the Gibbs-Markov property localizes the conformal map to a rotation and a dilation and~$Z^D$ transforms canonically under dilations thanks to the very existence of the limit~\eqref{E:1.4a}.

+A by-product of the proof of conformal invariance is a list of properties that identifies the laws of the measures~$\{Z^D\colon D\in\mathfrak D\}$ uniquely.
+By way of somewhat tedious estimates we then verify that all properties on this list are fulfilled by the ``white-noise'' version of the \emph{Liouville Quantum Gravity} (LQG) measure introduced in Duplantier, Rhodes, Sheffield and Vargas~\cite{DRSV1,DRSV2}, and thus identify our~$Z^D$'s with this object up to an overall multiplicative constant.